tristanpemble/uuidz/README.md

 - **Packed structs**: All UUID types can cast directly to integers and work with raw bytes without overhead
 - **Compliant**: Generates UUIDs with correct bit layouts, version/variant fields, and timestamp formats
 - **Non-compliant**: Represent UUIDs that don't follow RFC 9562 for interoperability
-- **Flexible clocks**: Configurable clock sources for time-based UUIDs with atomic and local implementations
+- **Flexible clocks**: Configurable clock sources for time-based UUIDs with multi and single-threaded implementations
 - **Zero dependencies**: Uses only Zig's standard library

 The design is heavily influenced by the Rust [uuid](https://github.com/uuid-rs/uuid) crate, with some Zig specific flavoring.